The facts about water

 Install a water-efficient showerhead

-A water-efficient showerhead uses 40 per cent less water, which will save you water, energy and money.
-Free replacement of old showerheads with water saving showerheads is an eligible activity under the Victorian Energy Efficiency Target (VEET) Scheme.
+A water-efficient showerhead uses 40% less water, which will save you water, energy and money.
+Free replacement of old showerheads with water saving showerheads is an eligible activity under the Victorian Energy Saver scheme.
 Speak to your local water retailer to see whether they can do this for you.

 Keep showers short and sweet